The Global SoS Network

 If the machinery of government is to deliver predictable results consistently, then starting from school-age, the national population should learn and know how to 'operate' it correctly, something that brings importance to know-what, know-why and know-who.
 Thus macroergonomically speaking, citizens should acquire tacit and explicit knowledge of the task at hand, as they meet the stress-releasing operational needs of the mechanisms that make the overall democratic system work in their behalf.
 There should be no doubt that there is work involved.
 Democracy is always a work in progress in need of tending, but the tending task is not being done by the citizens of the world.
 And although the task is intermittent, it is also eternal.

-Some national and other legislatures, and a few NGOs, usually promote Best Democratic Practice under 'Write to Your Legislator' and 'Write to Your Member of Parliament' motifs.
-While human factors deals with the psychological aspects of the know-why and know-who, CASoS methods engineering and business-system analysis techniques are the way to go for the know-what and know-how of keeping the task simple, convenient and economic, while maintaining transparent communication between the contacting constituent, and the responding legislator.
+Some national and other legislatures, and a few NGOs, usually promote BDP under 'Write to Your Legislator' and 'Write to Your Member of Parliament' motifs.
+While social and political scientists may deal with the psychological aspects of the know-why and know-who, CASoS methods engineering and business-system analysis techniques are the way to go for the know-what and know-how of keeping the task simple, convenient and economic, while maintaining transparent communication between the contacting constituent, and the responding legislator.
 No one wants legislative offices flooded with handwritten and typed or printed constituent correspondence.

-To a certain degree, and depending on variables such as intrinsic motivation, technical capacity and stress, it is likely that neither will citizens be interested in exercising their democratic power as a regular course of action if it involves any protocol, rite or complex password routine beyond writing and posting an undersigned letter to the pertinent legislator.
-Teledemocratic communication need not and should not contain any overt or hidden stressors for constituents because according to sociotechnical theory, the daily social and technical operational aspects of democracies need to be balanced and optimized.
-If there is any unbalance, then changes should be made to the technical system to obtain joint optimization.
+To a certain degree, and depending on variables such as intrinsic motivation, technical capacity and stress, it is likely that neither will constitents be interested in exercising their democratic power as a regular course of action if it involves any protocol, rite or complex password routine beyond writing and posting an undersigned letter to the pertinent legislator.
+Teledemocratic communication need not and should not contain any overt or hidden stressors for citizens because according to sociotechnical theory, the daily social and technical operational aspects of democracies need to be balanced and optimized.
+If there is any unbalance, then changes should be made to the technical system to obtain joint optimization between the social and technical aspects of the system.
+In other words, constituent-legislator communication has to be simple.

 By opening a conduit through which each constituent can channel and then release civic stress, the streamlining of collective intelligence creates teledemocratic communication processes that feature total social inclusion.
 With the proper arrangements, all adult cognizant -literate or illiterate- residents of a country or nation can influence, and ultimately establish, the outcome of public policy for the good of all stakeholders, and of the environment.

 Once constituents have established such processes, then the same constituents, now in their role as workers, will feel more empowered on the job, at work.
-This will translate in more meaningful tasks thus more horizontal organizations accompanied by more quality and productivity.
+This will translate into workers having more meaningful experiences when carrying out their tasks, thus having stronger feelings for participating in task improvement and task simplification activities.
+This will result in more horizontal organizations accompanied by more quality and productivity.
 From then on, increased trust in the objectives of management will cause the emergence of unity of purpose at work, the resulting boost in quality and productivity will also boost wages and eventually, the global standard of living.

 ...get smaller each time a postal worker delivers a formal reply from a legislator to a constituent.